 The food in your refrigerator will not last for long and you can be sure that the markets from your neighborhood will be looted.
 Your family will have to depend on what you managed to gather in your pantry and these foods will become the main components of their daily diet.

-Before stocking your pantry, you have to consider a few important factors and the most important one as you can probably guess is the shelf life of the foods you’ve chosen.
+Before stocking up on essential pantry food, you have to consider a few important factors and the most important one as you can probably guess is the shelf life of the foods you’ve chosen.
 A good prepper knows that the best foods are the ones that will outlast him, not to mention that it’s cheaper to stockpile foods that have a long shelf life and you don’t have to replace him every year.
 This doesn’t mean that you shouldn’t check the expiration dates of your foods.
 In fact, you should do a thorough check-up every 8 to 12 months and replace the foods that are no longer edible.

 You should avoid commodity items, items such as snacks.
 These items will not last long, they have a weak nutritional value and will only take up space.
 Sure it will be harder to do it if you have kids, but maybe you can find alternatives, for example, dehydrated foods, such as fruits could be a suitable replacement for candies.